ttab/ttab.github.io/api.md

 # Server Push

-API:s that is pushing our data out as it becomes available.
+API:s that pushes our data out as it becomes available.

 ## Deliveries